 The History of Street Murals

 The popularity of street murals/art started to take off at the end of the 20th century and the beginning of the 21st.
-It has seen street murals incredible transform into many forms of artistic expression.
+We’ve seen street murals incredible transform into many forms of artistic expression.

 These not only include graffiti art & murals but prints, larger scale painting and projects of artistic collaboration.
-We are also seeing performative and video art that is innovatively changed what we know of street art/murals.
-Street art has made its way into the core of contemporary art.
+Meanwhile, performative and video art is changing how we look at street art completely.

-Graffiti was one of the earliest expressions of street art that started appearing on buildings walls and cars as early as the 1920s.
+Graffiti was one of the earliest expressions of street art, appearing on buildings walls and cars as early as the 1920s.
 It’s thought to have been started by gangs during that time in New York City.
 The revolutionary culture of gangs and street art was highly felt in the 1970s and 1980s.
 Becoming a significant moment in the history of street murals/art during those decades.

 It was a time when the young started creating a movement ultimately helping to transform the subculture phenomenon which was challenging the social and political reality of that period.

-It soon turned into illegal activity, through destruction and vandalisation began the evolution of artistic expression finding its way into galleries and the global art scene.
+It soon turned into illegal activity and from vandalism began the evolution of artistic expression finding its way into galleries and the global art scene.

 Street Art in the Modern World

-In today’s modern world it’s more than just graffiti on a wall, many of these art pieces relate to socio-political activism.
-As artist express their unhappiness with the current social-political system through art.
-The saying a ‘picture paints a thousand words’ ring true in this instance.
+In today’s modern world street art is more than just graffiti on a wall, many of these art pieces relate to socio-political activism.
+As artist’s express their unhappiness with the current social-political system through art.
+The saying a ‘picture paints a thousand words’ rings true in this instance.

-Street murals/art was considered rebellious in popular culture and mass media reality.
+Street murals were considered rebellious in popular culture and mass media reality.
 It was always used by those not in power to express how they felt about real life issues happening in the world.
 Street art gave birth to brilliant artists who created beautiful murals in return.

 Street art has continued to stay relevant throughout generations, each adding their own unique style to the art form.
 And of course, it was becoming one of the most colourful displays of art around the world.